 The number of market research software options has exploded in recent years, from a small set of highly specific applications to broad and ever-growing lists of software tools.
-For example, software review website Capterra (a division of Gartner) lists thousands of products available for the various stages of the market research process.
+For example, software review website Capterra lists thousands of products available for the various stages of the market research process.